Spatial Interpolation with climaemet

 geom_sf()

-We load also a basic shapefile of Spain using mapSpain:
+We load also a basic shape file of Spain using mapSpain:

-CCAA <- esp_get_ccaa(epsg = 4326) %>%
+ccaa_esp <- esp_get_ccaa(epsg = 4326) %>%

 # Exclude Canary Islands from analysis